MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-UMService.md

 ```

 ### -SIPAccessService
-!!!
-Exchange Server 2013

-The SIPAccessService parameter specifies the FQDN and TCP port of the nearest Lync Server pool or Skype for Business Server pool location for inbound and outbound calls from remote Lync or Skype for Business users located outside of the network.
-When this parameter isn't set, the Mailbox server running the Microsoft Exchange Unified Messaging service may select a Lync Server pool or Skype for Business Server pool for Real-Time Transport Protocol (RTP) media traffic that isn't the closest geographically to the remote user.

-This parameter is optional when you're configuring Unified Messaging with single Lync Server pool or Skype for Business Server pool deployments.
-However, for Lync Server or Skype for Business Server deployments that span multiple geographic regions, it's recommended that you specify this parameter.
-This parameter is set on a per-Mailbox server running the Microsoft Exchange Unified Messaging service basis and must point to the Lync Server pool or Skype for Business Server pool that is located the closest geographically to the Mailbox server.

-!!!
-Exchange Server 2016

 The SIPAccessService parameter specifies the FQDN and TCP port of the nearest Lync Server pool or Skype for Business Server pool location for inbound and outbound calls from remote Lync or Skype for Business users located outside of the network.
 When this parameter isn't set, the Microsoft Exchange Unified Messaging service may select a Lync Server pool or Skype for Business Server pool for Real-Time Transport Protocol (RTP) media traffic that isn't the closest geographically to the remote user.

 This parameter is optional when you're configuring Unified Messaging with single Lync Server pool or Skype for Business Server pool deployments.
 However, for Lync Server or Skype for Business Server deployments that span multiple geographic regions, it's recommended that you specify this parameter.
 This parameter is set on a per-Unfined Messaging service basis and must point to the Lync Server pool or Skype for Business Server pool that is located the closest geographically to the Exchange server.

 ```yaml
 Type: ProtocolConnectionSettings